No Dogs Available

 What are “Dogs Like Jack?”

 “Dogs Like Jack” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Jack joined our family when he was 9 months old after living outside a car wash in Houston.
 He is a fiercely loyal, spunky, cuddly little guy!
-He loves his big dog sister Millie, cat sister Katniss, and human sister Grace.
+He loves his big dog sister, cat sister, and human sisters.
 He has corn chip paws (if you know you know).
 He does not like trash cans, waking up, or walking past sewer drains.
 He loves everyone he meets, and has brought so much joy into our lives!”

 Genetic Breed Result